clicknium/clicknium-samples/SupplyChainManagement/readme.md

-# Clicknium automation sample solution - Supply chain management
+# Clicknium Automation Sample Solution - Supply Chain Management

-This is a sample of supply chain solution through [clicknium](https://www.clicknium.com/) web automation.
+This is a sample of supply chain solution with [Clicknium](https://www.clicknium.com/) web automation.
-The detail of problem is: based on PO number, find and capture data from another `Purchase Order Tracking` web app, and look up state for agent from one excel, finally fill the data to PO management web portal.
+Here is the details: based on PO number, find and capture data from another `Purchase Order Tracking` web app and look up the state of the agent from one excel to finally fill the data to PO management web portal.
-The manual steps are as the following:
+The manual steps are as follows:
 - download excel from PO management portal.
 - copy PO number from web portal.
 - login and query PO data based on PO number.
-- look up the agent info from excel based on state.
+- look up the agent information from excel based on the state.
 - fill the PO data into PO management portal.